David Christison

-David Christison MD FRCPE LLD (1830–1912) was a Scottish physician, botanist, writer and antiquary.
+David Christison FRCPE LLD (25 January 1830–21 January 1912) was a Scottish physician, botanist, writer and antiquary.
 He served as a military doctor during the Crimean War, at which time, owing to illness, he abandoned his medical career.
 From the 1860s onwards Christison travelled extensively in South America and became a travel writer, publishing an account of his journeys within Paraguay, and other books on topics relating to that country.
 He also turned to archaeology in which, through his interest in botany, he made advances in the science of dendrochronology.
 He became a pioneer of systematic field study in archaeological research and was one of the first to carry out an extensive investigation of Scotland's ancient hillforts, writing and publishing extensively on the topic in later life.

 Birth and education

-Christison was born on 25 January 1830 (Robert Burns Day) in Edinburgh's New Town, at 3 Great Stuart Street on the Moray Estate.
-He was the second son of Sir Robert Christison, 1st Baronet, distinguished medical physician, and Henrietta Sophia Brown.
-After his education at the Edinburgh Academy, the young Christison initially chose to follow in his father's footsteps, going on to train in Medicine at Edinburgh University.
+Christison was born on 25 January 1830 in Edinburgh's New Town, at 3 Great Stuart Street on the Moray Estate.
+He was the second son of Henrietta Sophia Brown and Sir Robert Christison, 1st Baronet, and distinguished physician.
+He was educated at the Edinburgh Academy, and then studied medicine at the University of Edinburgh.
 He began his medical career in the Old Royal Infirmary where his peer group included Joseph Lister, Patrick Heron Watson and Alexander Struthers, brother of the anatomist John Struthers.
 Christison gained his first doctorate (MD) in 1851.

 Crimea

-In 1854, Christison volunteered to tend troops serving in the Crimean War.
-He travelled out to serve thus in the conflict zone as part of a group of fellow Scots, including his brother-in-law John Beddoe.
-In the course of his work there, while stationed at the Renkioi military hospital in the Dardanelles, he fell seriously ill and had to terminate his medical career.
-Another of his colleagues from Royal Infirmary days, Alexander Struthers, while similarly engaged, died in the British Army's infamous Scutari Hospital in Istanbul where illnesses were rife due to poor conditions.
+In 1854, Christison volunteered as a physician in the Crimean War.
+He travelled to the war zone as part of a group of fellow Scots, including his brother-in-law John Beddoe.
+While stationed at the Renkioi military hospital in the Dardanelles, he fell seriously ill and had to terminate his medical career.
+One of his colleagues from his time employed at the Royal Infirmary, Alexander Struthers, died in the British Army's infamous Scutari Hospital in Istanbul where illnesses were rife due to poor conditions.

 South America

-From 1867 onwards, in an effort to improve his health, Christison began to take trips to South America.
-His travels included journeys to Argentina and Uruguay principally to study the plant life, although his interests were also general.
-As a travel writer, he would later publish a series of books on the subject of the latter country in particular, including: A Journey into Central Uruguay (1880), The Gauchos of San Jorge, Central Uruguay (1881) and Thunder Squalls in Uruguay (1887).
+From 1867 onwards, in an effort to improve his health, Christison took trips to South America.
+His travels included journeys to Argentina and Uruguay principally to study the plant life.
+As a travel writer, he later publish a series of books including: A Journey into Central Uruguay (1880), The Gauchos of San Jorge, Central Uruguay (1881) and Thunder Squalls in Uruguay (1887).